 Neither Dracula nor his daughter Mavis feed on humans in Hotel Transylvania.
 In fact, Dracula does his best to avoid humans altogether and tries to instil fear of them into his daughter.
 When asked by a human, Dracula replies that he doesn't like the tast of human blood, usualy full of cholesterol.
 This, of course, implies that he did, at some point, try human blood.

-In Christopher Farnsworth's The President's Vampire series; Nathaniel Cade doesn't drink human blood, except for the one time when he was made vampire.
+In Christopher Farnsworth's Blood Oath series; Nathaniel Cade doesn't drink human blood, except for the one time when he was made vampire.

 In Discworld, there are reformed vampires called "black ribboners" who fill their urge for blood by becoming obsessed with something else, e.g., Otto Chriek with taking pictures and Maladict with drinking coffee.
 They still need to drink blood to survive, but they don't do it very often and use animal blood.